stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 below.
 If the name of a transformation includes "Dynamo0p3" it means that the transformation is only valid for this particular API.
-If the name of the transformation includes "Dynamo" then it should work with all versions of the Dynamo0.3 API.
+If the name of the transformation includes "Dynamo" then it should work with all versions of the Dynamo API.

 .. note:: Only the loop-colouring and OpenMP transformations are currently
           supported for loops that contain inter-grid kernels.
 Attempting